ACCESSLab/vision_control/README.md

 ### Vision-based Perception and Control for Lane Keeping of Autonomous Vehicles
  ----
 ### Abstract
-This paper proposes a vision-based control method for autonomous vehicle lane keeping.
+This paper proposes a vision-based control method for autonomous vehicle lane-keeping.
 This approach aims to provide a reliable alternative solution for localization and path planning-related issues in environments where GPS is unavailable or unreliable, such as in tunnels and urban areas.
 The proposed method consists of a robust lane detection algorithm to generate a reference path of the vehicle and a model predictive controller (MPC) for tracking the reference path.
 The lane detector extracts lane markings from image frames to determine ego-lane boundaries, from which the lane center is calculated in the vehicle’s coordinate frame.
 The MPC uses a kinematic vehicle model to generate the lateral and longitudinal control values necessary for smoothly tracking the reference path.
 The proposed technique has  been implemented and tested on a Lincoln MKZ hybrid vehicle equipped with a computer powered by Intel’s quad-core Xeon processors.
 Experimental results demonstrate that the proposed vision-based lane detection method performs well under various challenging road conditions, such as shadows, road texture variations, interference from other road signs, and missing lane boundaries.

 ----
 ### Experimental Results